 - 4.0.1.
 Ages of each eligibility group and the income standard for that group: NC uses Title XXI funding to expand Medicaid benefits to the following assistance categories based on family income in relation to the Federal Poverty Level: - 1.
-Children 0 12 months of age with family income from 194% up to and including 210% of the federal poverty income level; - 2.
+Children 0-12 months of age with family income from 194% up to and including 210% of the federal poverty income level; - 2.
 Children 13 months 5 years of age with family income from 141% up to and including 210% of the federal poverty income level; and - 3.
-Children 6-18 years of age with family income from 107% up to and including 133% of the federal poverty income level.
+Children 6-18 years of age with family income from 107% up to and including 133% of the federal poverty income level. - 4.1.

-4.1.
 X Separate Program Check all standards that will apply to the State plan.
-(42 CFR 457.305(a) and 457.320(a)) joint N claims Admir 4.1.0 Describe how the State meets the citizenship verification requirements.
+(42 CFR 457.305(a) and 457.320(a)) 4.1.0 Describe how the State meets the citizenship verification requirements.
 Include whether or not State has opted to use SSA verification option.
-Ilina has been conducting a daily, automated match with social security numbers provided on Medicaid and NC Health Choice eligibility applications since January of 2010.
-If an applicant to be a U.S. citizen, the DSS sends the Social Security number to the Social Security histration (SSA) for a citizenship match.
-The average response time for a match through the SSA to 48 hours.
-4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 X Ages of each eligibility group, including unborn children and pregnant women through birth (SHO #02-004, issued November 12,
+North Carolina has been conducting a daily, automated match with social security numbers provided on joint Medicaid and NC Health Choice eligibility applications since January of 2010.
+If an applicant claims to be a U.S. citizen, the DSS sends the Social Security number to the Social Security Administration (SSA) for a citizenship match.
+The average response time for a match through the SSA is 24 to 48 hours.
+4.1.1 Geographic area served by the Plan if less than Statewide: 4.1.2 X Ages of each eligibility group, including unborn children and pregnant women